 Why Do You Need Customer Feedback? (and why Real Time Text Messaging for Customer feedback?)

 Customer feedback is perhaps the most essential information for any business.
 Knowing what your customers think about your brand can help improve all elements of your business.
+So how to go about this?
+Well, we know that a text message survey delivers.
 As Steven Covey said in 7 Habits of Highly Effective People:

 It takes humility to seek feedback. it takes wisdom to understand it, analyze it, and appropriately act on it.